gsoft-inc/wl-squide/docs/guides/isolate-module-failures.md

 # Isolate module failures

-One of the key characteristics of micro-frontends implementations like [iframes](https://martinfowler.com/articles/micro-frontends.html#Run-timeIntegrationViaIframes) and subdomains is the ability to isolate failures within individual remote modules, preventing them from breaking the entire application.
+One of the key characteristics of micro-frontends implementations like [iframes](https://martinfowler.com/articles/micro-frontends.html#Run-timeIntegrationViaIframes) and subdomains is the ability to isolate failures within individual modules, preventing them from breaking the entire application.

-However, in a [Module Federation](https://webpack.js.org/concepts/module-federation/) implementation, this is not the case as all the remote modules share the same browsing context (e.g. the same [Document object](https://developer.mozilla.org/en-US/docs/Web/API/Document), the same [Window object](https://developer.mozilla.org/en-US/docs/Web/API/Window), and the same DOM).
-A failure in one remote module can potentially breaks the entire application.
+However, in a [Module Federation](https://webpack.js.org/concepts/module-federation/) implementation, this is not the case as all the modules share the same browsing context (e.g. the same [Document object](https://developer.mozilla.org/en-US/docs/Web/API/Document), the same [Window object](https://developer.mozilla.org/en-US/docs/Web/API/Window), and the same DOM).
+A failure in one module can potentially breaks the entire application.

 Nevertheless, an application can get very close to iframes failure isolation by utilizing React Router's [Outlet](https://reactrouter.com/en/main/components/outlet) component and the [errorElement](https://reactrouter.com/en/main/route/error-element) property of a React Router's routes.

-## Error boundary
+## Create an error boundary

-In the following code sample, a `RootErrorBoundary` is declared below the `RootLayout` but above the routes of the remote module.
+In the following code sample, a `RootErrorBoundary` is declared below the `RootLayout` but above the routes of the module.
 By doing so, if a module encounters an unhandled error, the nested error boundary will only replace the section rendered by the `Outlet` component within the `RootLayout` rather than the entire page:

 ```tsx !#16,20 host/src/App.tsx
 import { useMemo } from "react";